-- 1. The research manuscript should be checked thoroughly by the adviser before the student is allowed to have a defense. - 2.
-The student submits the copy of the manuscript to the committee at least 5 days before the scheduled defense. - 3.
+- 1. The research manuscript should be checked thoroughly by the adviser/s before the student is allowed to have a defense. - 2.
+The student submits the copy of the manuscript to the committee at least 5 days before the scheduled defense (at least 10 days for doctoral students). - 3.
 Examination Results.
 At this point, the student is asked to leave the room and the examining committee decides on the result.
-The possible results are: - Pass with no revisions/minor thesis revision - Fail A student may be re-examined once.
+The possible results are: Pass with no revisions/minor thesis revision Fail A student may be re-examined once.